crytic/properties/README.md

 You can see the output for a [compliant token](#example-output-for-a-compliant-token), and [non compliant token](#example-output-for-a-non-compliant-token).

 #### Integration
 Decide if you want to do internal or external testing.
-Both approaches have advantanges and disadvantages, you can check more information about them [here](https://secure-contracts.com/program-analysis/echidna/basic/common-testing-approaches.html).
+Both approaches have advantages and disadvantages, you can check more information about them [here](https://secure-contracts.com/program-analysis/echidna/basic/common-testing-approaches.html).

 For internal testing, create a new Solidity file containing the `CryticERC20InternalHarness` contract. `USER1`, `USER2` and `USER3` constants are initialized by default in `PropertiesConstants` contract to be the addresses from where echidna sends transactions, and `INITIAL_BALANCE` is by default `1000e18`:
 ```Solidity